 The main role of the OSME is to provide administrative oversight of all medical examiner offices in the State of New Jersey.
-In 2015 there were 12 Medical Examiner Offices that conducted medicolegal death investigations in New Jersey.
+In 2017 there were 10 Medical Examiner Offices that conducted medicolegal death investigations in New Jersey.
 The State operates the Northern Regional Medical Examiner Office (NRMEO) located in Newark, which provides death investigation services to four counties (Essex, Hudson, Passaic, and Somerset), and the Southern Regional Medical Examiner Office (SRMEO) in Woodbine which covers three counties (Atlantic, Cape May, and Cumberland).
-Death investigations for the counties of Camden, Gloucester, and Salem are conducted out of a single office in Clarksboro, while the counties of Morris, Sussex, and Warren operate out of a single office in Morristown.
-Bergen, Burlington, Hunterdon, Mercer, Middlesex, Monmouth, Ocean, and Union counties are all responsible for their own county jurisdiction.
+Death investigations for the counties of Camden, Gloucester, and Salem are conducted out of a single office in Clarksboro.
+Likewise, Monmouth, Mercer, and Middlesex county death investigations are executed out of New Brunswick, while the counties of Morris, Sussex, and Warren operate out of a single office in Morristown.
+Bergen, Burlington, Hunterdon, Ocean, and Union counties are all responsible for their own county jurisdiction.